DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/Outbound filenames.md

 - To create a new record, select the applicable outbound document type and select the **New** button in the **Outbound file names** FastTab.
 - Specify the **Name** for the file mask
-- Select **Single file per document** to create one or multiple files per customer/warehouse for each document
+- Select **Single file per document** to create one or multiple files per Trading partner for each document
-  - **No** – Create one file for all outgoing records for the specified customer/warehouse document combination.
-For example user can select multiple staging records and create one outbound file that contains all the records.
+  - **No** – Create one file for all outgoing records for the specified Trading partner document combination.
+For example user can select multiple staging records and create one outbound file per Trading partner.
   - **Yes** – Create one file per outgoing record in the staging table for each document.
 For example if user selects multiple staging records, a file will be created per header staging record.
 - Specify the **file name mask** to be used for each file, then select the **Editor** button. <br>
 Various fields from the staging table are available as a placeholder.
 Add the file name mask text and insert placeholders from the documents available fields into the mask by selecting the placeholder and pressing the **Insert at end** button.
 Move the placeholder text that was just inserted (all the text between the $ and including the $ signs) to where it’s required in the file name mask. <br>